 What is relational organizing?

-Since Covid many campaigns have fallen back on a well known but not entirely understood mechanism of campaign building - relational organizing.
+Since Covid is forcing us to campaign through a pandemic many campaigns have fallen back on a well known but not entirely understood mechanism of campaign building - relational organizing.
 It is not a new phenomenon, as a matter of fact we have been doing it for years without actually measuring it.

 Keep relational organizing simple